Apply for the AACSF Grant

 Direct costs not allowed under this award

-- Salary and/or compensation for Alzheimer’s Association Staff or current members of the Alzheimer’s Association Medical and Scientific Advisory Group (MSAG) and the International Research Grant Program (IRGP) Council
+- Salary and/or compensation for Alzheimer’s Association Staff or current members of the Alzheimer’s Association Medical and Scientific Advisory Group (MSAG) and the International Research Grant Program (IRGP) Council.
+A complete list of MSAG and IRGP Council members can be found on our website under Grants.

-Please see Section III.
-J. Reporting Requirements (page 23) for additional reporting details.
+Please see Section III, J: Reporting Requirements for additional reporting details.
 This award requires:

-- Annual reports on recruitment and retention efforts (if applicable)
+- Annual reports on recruitment & retention efforts (if applicable).

 Due to the nature of this grant being awarded to the Fellow, in large part to their uniquely tailored mentoring plan towards achieving specific professional goals, it is expected that the Fellowship will transfer with the Fellow to their future institution.
 This will be strictly adhered to and only in extreme circumstances will an exception be considered.